awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

 # Simple and Step Scaling Policies for Amazon EC2 Auto Scaling<a name="as-scaling-simple-step"></a>

+With simple and step scaling policies, you choose scaling metrics and threshold values for the CloudWatch alarms that trigger the scaling process as well as define how your Auto Scaling group should be scaled when a threshold is in breach for a specified number of evaluation periods\.

+We recommend that you use step scaling policies instead of simple scaling policies, even if you have a single scaling adjustment\.
 Amazon EC2 Auto Scaling originally supported only simple scaling policies\.
 If you created your scaling policy before target tracking and step policies were introduced, your policy is treated as a simple scaling policy\.
+For more information, see [Simple Scaling Policies and Cooldowns](#SimpleScaling)\.

-We recommend that you use step scaling policies instead of simple scaling policies even if you have a single step adjustment\.
-We continuously evaluate alarms and do not lock the group during scaling activities or health check replacements\.
-If you are scaling based on a metric that is a utilization metric that increases or decreases proportionally to the number of instances in the Auto Scaling group, we recommend that you use a target tracking scaling policy instead\.
+If your scaling metric is a utilization metric that increases or decreases proportionally to the number of instances in the Auto Scaling group, we recommend that you use a target tracking scaling policy\.
 For more information, see [Target Tracking Scaling Policies for Amazon EC2 Auto Scaling](as-scaling-target-tracking.md)\.
+You still have the option to use target tracking scaling with step scaling for a more advanced scaling policy configuration\.
+For example, if you want, you can configure a more aggressive response when utilization reaches a certain level\.

 ## Step Scaling Policies<a name="StepScaling"></a>

+Step scaling policies increase or decrease the current capacity of your Auto Scaling group based on a set of scaling adjustments, known as *step adjustments*\.
+The adjustments vary based on the size of the alarm breach\.

 After a scaling activity is started, the policy continues to respond to additional alarms, even while a scaling activity or health check replacement is in progress\.
 Therefore, all alarms that are breached are evaluated by Amazon EC2 Auto Scaling as it receives the alarm messages\.

 If you are creating a policy to scale out, you can specify the estimated warm\-up time that it takes for a newly launched instance to be ready to contribute to the aggregated metrics\.
 For more information, see [Instance Warmup](#as-step-scaling-warmup)\.

+You can also use step scaling for resources beyond Amazon EC2\.
+For more information, see [Step Scaling Policies](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-step-scaling-policies.html) in the *Application Auto Scaling User Guide*\.

-## Simple Scaling Policies and Cooldown Periods<a name="SimpleScaling"></a>
+## Simple Scaling Policies and Cooldowns<a name="SimpleScaling"></a>

 In most cases, step scaling policies are a better choice than simple scaling policies\.
 With simple scaling, after a scaling activity is started, the policy must wait for the scaling activity or health check replacement to complete and the cooldown period to expire before responding to additional alarms\.
 Cooldown periods help to prevent the initiation of additional scaling activities before the effects of previous activities are visible\.
 For more information, see [Scaling Cooldowns for Amazon EC2 Auto Scaling](Cooldown.md)\.

 Amazon EC2 Auto Scaling does not support cooldown periods for step scaling policies\.
 Therefore, you can't specify a cooldown period for these policies and the default cooldown period for the group doesn't apply\.

 ## Scaling Adjustment Types<a name="as-scaling-adjustment"></a>